What is Contemporary Art and How Can We Define it Today?

 For many, the cut-off period, or the end of Modern Art is marked in the year of 1970’s and with the birth of the term Postmodern.
 Towards the end of the 20th century, with the development of technology, we see the rise of the Video Art and Performance Art, alongside the experimentation and appropriation from multiple disciplines and sources.
 At the same time, we also see the rise of the theory and philosophy research into the term Postmodern and the dominance of the present, where the focus is on what we have in front of us, and that’s what demands the knowledge into the latest trends.
 Now, this is the time when everything starts to build up and form this eclectic and diverse Contemporary art.

-What is a Contemporary Art Subject?
+A Word or Two About Contemporary Artwork – What is a Contemporary Art Subject?

 In The End

 With this book, David Hopkins, discusses and tries to provide a concise interpretation to the baffling and at the same time beautiful nature of Contemporary Art.
 Focusing on looking at this art category as a whole, the book concentrates on the correlation between American and European Art from the end of Second World War to the beginning of the new millennium.
-Focusing along a concise time line, the book highlights the key movements as well as the key figures that are the fuel for the art of this period.
+Focusing along a concise time line, the book highlights the key movements as well as the key figures and contemporary artists that are the fuel for the art of this period.

 Featured image in slider: Future Returns: Contemporary Art from China, installation view at the Eli and Edythe Broad Art Museum at Michigan State University, 2014.
 Image via broadmuseum.msu.edu.
 Images used for illustrative purposes only.